jorgebucaran/hyperapp/docs/tutorial.md

 ## The Set-up <a name="setup"></a>

-Together we'll build a simple newsreader-like application.
-As we do, we'll work our way through the five core concepts: view, state, actions, effects and subscriptions.
+Together we’ll build a simple newsreader-like application.
+As we do, we’ll work our way through the five core concepts: view, state, actions, effects and subscriptions.

-To move things along, let's imagine we've already made a static version of the app we want to build, with this HTML:
+To move things along, let’s imagine we’ve already made a static version of the app we want to build, with this HTML:

 ```html